mwllgr/fhem-waterkotte-resuemat-cd4/README.md

 To disable the adv. mode, just delete the attribute or set it to `0`.

 ## Protocol analysis
-By sending hexadecimal strings (without the spaces) to the serial interface of the control unit you can receive a response with some hexadecimal data.
+By sending hexadecimal strings (**without the spaces**) to the serial interface of the control unit you can receive a response with some hexadecimal data.

+Please note: If the control unit doesn't respond, try sending "AT" and a carriage return:
+`41 54 0D`

 ---

 Example command to **read data**: